How To: Convert 2D features into 3D features using geoprocessing tools

 Features with 2D geometry can be converted to 3D features by adding z-values to the geometry using three different geoprocessing tools of 3D Analyst extension, depending on the conversion goal and the data that is available.

 There are three methods to convert existing 2D features to 3D features using geoprocessing tools of 3D Analyst extension:

 - deriving z-values from attribute values

 - extruding features between surfaces

-If the z-values of features, such as heights, are available as an attribute of the 2D feature dataset, the attribute could be converted into z-values of the features to generate 3D features using the Feature to 3D By Attribute tool.
+If the z-values of features, such as heights, are available as attributes of the 2D feature dataset, the attributes can be converted into z-values of the features to generate 3D features using the Feature to 3D By Attribute tool.

 For information about converting a 2D shapefile to 3D in ArcGIS 9.x see: How To: Convert a 2D shapefile to a 3D shapefile

 - Deriving the existing features' heights using an attribute

 - Deriving the existing features' heights from a surface